jsh58/DMRfinder/README.md

 ## Testing regions for differential methylation <a name="test"></a>

 The DMRfinder script `findDMRs.r` conducts pairwise tests of sample groups to find genomic regions that are differentially methylated.
-The underlying statistics are based on the beta-binomial hierarchical modeling and Wald test implemented in the Bioconductor package DSS.
+The underlying statistics are based on the beta-binomial hierarchical modeling and Wald test implemented in the Bioconductor package DSS [[2](#ref2)].
 Illustrative examples of the usage of findDMRs.r are provided in [Appendix B](#appB).

 ```
 Usage: Rscript findDMRs.r  [options]  -i <input>  -o <output>  \